PanGalacticTech/ISOpower/Documentation/[4]component_selection.md

 10. Run DRC - Design Rules Check.
 Expect warnings and errors.

-Repeat steps 6 - 10 untill DRC is passed, or errors/warnings can be justified, eg. Soldermask & Silkscreen layers can intersect, however it will throw warnings.
+Repeat steps 6 - 10 until DRC is passed, or errors/warnings can be justified, eg. Soldermask & Silkscreen layers can intersect, however it will throw warnings.

 11. Aestheic checks.
 Using the 3D viewer, ensure that silkscreen layer is legiable and has the information required.
 Add Text, graphics, anything else required for the correct fabrication.